 - CD2 first checkup….
 Dr. prescribed Elonva and I went to the nurse to get my IVF injections.
 She was searching for half an hour… The doctor was very upset and said there had to be one for me.
 It was kind of funny watching both of them looking for it in that refrigerator.
 But no Elonva!

 So the fertility doctor prescribed Puregon.
-It’s actually a similar thing, the main difference is that you give yourself Elonva once and it releases hormones for one week.
+It’s a similar thing, the main difference is that you give yourself Elonva once and it releases hormones for one week.
 There`s no stabbing every day.

 Puregon 225 is what I had to take every day.